Guide to applying for housing assistance

 Family, social and community connections

-If your current housing is far from family, social and community connections, provide an affidavit or statutory declaration from a your family member or informal support provider that confirms:
+If your current housing is far from family, social and community connections, provide an affidavit or statutory declaration from a family member or informal support provider that confirms:

 • the need for the support